Choosing the right base layer can mean the difference between an awesome outdoor adventure and an awful misadventure.

-Synthetics Unfortunately, synthetic fabrics will require more washing since they are not antibacterial and retain more odor.
+Synthetics Unfortunately, synthetic materials will require more washing since they are not antibacterial and retain more odor.
 The good news is that since they are quite durable, they can be machine washed and still maintain their shape.

-If your machine offers it, choose the synthetics setting as this will use a lower temperature and be less agitating, protecting the fabric from damage.
+If your machine offers it, choose the synthetics setting as this will use a lower temperature and be less agitating, protecting the garment from damage.
 If not, select the lowest setting using warm water.

 Bamboo In order to maintain bamboo’s special qualities, hand washing is best.
-Just make sure to rinse the fabric well to prevent any staining caused by oxidation of cellulose by the soap residue build-up.
+Just make sure to rinse the garment well to prevent any staining caused by oxidation of cellulose by the soap residue build-up.

 Bamboo can also be machine washed on a delicate cycle in cool water only.
 A gentle detergent, free of bleach is best.
 It is also recommended that you do not use fabric softeners or any chlorine bleach as this can significantly reduce its life.